carordo/fastpages_3/_posts/2020-11-27-Pandemic-Flu-Spread-Using-Green-Simulation-Method-for-Small-Sample-of-Elementary-Students.md

-“green” simulation method, using pseudo-random numbers as presented in the paper by Wilson S., Alabdulkarim A. and Goldsman D. W, “Green Simulation of Pandemic Disease Propagation” (Wilson S., 2019) in a simulation environment build in Python.
+“green” simulation method, using pseudo-random numbers as presented in the paper by Wilson S., Alabdulkarim A. and Goldsman D. W, “Green Simulation of Pandemic Disease Propagation” (Wilson S., 2019) in a simulation environment built in Python.
 The scenario is an elementary school with twenty-one kids and the impact of infection when one infected kid enters the system.
 The findings and answers to the questions are presented in this paper.